IngmarEckhardt/simple_date_time/README.md

-# C Time Library
+# Microcontroller Time Library

-This is a simple C library providing time-related functions and structures for handling calendar time and processor time.
-It is meant for Microcontroller like arduino.
+This is a simple C library that provides time-related functions and structures for handling calendar time and processor time.
+It is intended for use with microcontrollers, such as Arduino.

 ## Overview

-The `time.h` header file in C provides declarations for various functions and structures related to time manipulation.
+The `mcu_time.h` header file defines various functions and structures for working with system time.
 It includes functions for obtaining processor time, converting between different time representations, and formatting time values as strings.

-The `mcuClock.h` header file in C provides declarations for functions to manage a volatile uint32_t systemTime with atomic read and write operations and is meant to work together with the time management.
+The `mcu_clock.h` header file in C includes declarations for functions that manage a volatile uint32_t system time with atomic read and write operations.
+It is designed to work in conjunction with time management.

 ## Functions and Structures

-In `time.h`
+### `mcu_time.h`

 - `clock()`: Returns the processor time used by the program.
 - `difftime()`: Computes the difference between two calendar times.